Compare Home Insurance Quotes from Companies in Alabama

 Is wind damage covered by homeowners insurance?

-Wind damage is usually included as an insured peril in your homeowners insurance.
+Wind damage is usually included as an insured peril in your homeowners insurance policy.
 This coverage applies to gusts, as well as wind from tornadoes and hurricanes.
-Alabama experienced at least 65 tornadoes in 2019, according to the National Weather Service.
+Alabama experienced 67 tornadoes in 2021, according to the National Weather Service.
 You should also consider purchasing replacement cost coverage if it's available in your area because if your home or possessions are damaged by severe weather, they will be repaired or replaced without deductions for depreciation.

 Does homeowners insurance cover lightning?

 Lightning strikes are prevalent in Alabama, according to reports by the National Oceanic and Atmospheric Administration (NOAA).
 Most homeowners insurance policies list lightning strikes as covered perils.
 In fact, your policy may provide protection from:

 - Near misses that still damage property